Quicr/quicr-arch-spec/moq-arch.md

 information and this is what allows for low latency and high throughput on the relays.

-In today's CDN, the CDN nodes end up faking the credentials of the origin server and this limits how and where they can be a deployed.
+In today's CDN, the CDN nodes end up faking the credentials of the origin server and this limits how and where they can be deployed.
 A design with explicitly designed relays that do not need to do this, while still assuming an end-to-end encrypted model so the relays did not have access to the content makes for a better design.

 It would be possible to start with something that looked like HTTP as the protocol between the relays with special conventions for wildcards